TartanLlama/tartanllama.github.io/_posts/2016-12-02-type-erasure-unified-call.md

 foo(f);
 {% endhighlight %}

 Note that the only thing which connects `A` and `B` is that they expose the same interface.
 They don't inherit from each other, yet we can store either of them in this `fooable` type and call the relevant version of `foo`.
-There are no strange edge cases or gotchas with this; it acts just as you would expect.
+There are no strange edge cases with this; it acts just as you would expect.
 We can happily return `fooable` objects from functions, pass them around, dynamically allocate them, whatever.

 One example of this in the standard library is `std::function`.
 So long as you give it some object which can be called with the arguments specified and which returns the right type, you can store closures, function pointers, functors, anything.